 Flight arrival and departure times are flexible for our private tours, which include private transfers throughout.
 However, the earlier you arrive on the first day, the more time you will have for wildlife sightings along the Transpantaneira Road and at the SouthWild Pantanal Lodge.
 If you arrive in Cuiabá the night before, you can begin the Jaguar Extreme at 8 am.

-Baggage allowances for flights within Brazil are 5 kg (11 lbs) for carry-on and 23 kg (50 lbs) for checked bags.
+Baggage allowances for flights within Brazil are 10 kg (22 lbs) for carry-on and 23 kg (51 lbs) for checked bags.
 The exception is TAM, which allows only 8 kg (17 lbs) for carry-on.
 Additional weight will incur an excess baggage fee.
-For maximum permitted dimensions of baggage and excess baggage fees, see the relevant pages on the airlines’ websites: GOL Airlines TAM Airlines Azul Airlines.
+For maximum permitted dimensions of baggage and excess baggage fees, see the relevant pages on the airlines’ websites: GOL Airlines, TAM Airlines and Azul Airlines.
 Dr. Munn, our scientific advisor, has flown on hundreds of domestic flights in Brazil, and has never experienced a problem with his checked baggage.
 We don’t believe that any guest has ever had checked-in baggage stolen or permanently lost; we do believe the risk to be the same or less than in the U.S.